carbon-language/carbon-lang/docs/design/interoperability/README.md

 > References: [Name mapping](name_mapping.md).
 >
-> TODO: Add a reference for incomplete types.
+> TODO: Add a reference for incomplete types when one is created.

 C/C++ names are mapped into the `Cpp` Carbon package.
 C++ namespaces work the same fundamental way as Carbon namespaces within the `Cpp` package name.
 Dotted